 ADHD is a developmental disorder that can cause serious disruption in the lives of children who have the condition and the people around them.
-Gina Labovitz, MD, FAAP, of Ross Bridge Medical Center Pediatrics in Hoover, Alabama, is a highly experienced pediatrician who excels in providing effective therapies and additional support for parents and children who are struggling with behavioral and developmental problems like ADHD.
+The Team at Ross Bridge Medical Center Pediatrics can help parents and children who are struggling with behavioral and developmental problems like ADHD.
 Call the clinic today to find out more, or book an appointment online.

 ADHD is short for attention deficit hyperactivity disorder, a developmental condition affecting learning, behavior, and attention.
 Children who have ADHD find it hard to do well at school and struggle with relationships, and if they aren’t diagnosed they are labeled as failures and disappointments.